 That means board members must discern the financial situation; education about the hospital’s finances are a critical part of new-board-member orientation.
 Many hospitals also make it a requirement for all board members to have an understanding of finance.

 Drawing from this knowledge base, a board’s actual duties relating to finance and operations include:

 - Ensuring cost-effective use of resources and capital

 Involve stakeholders across the organization including the board in strategic business planning, which identifies the steps for financial and operational success and lays out strategies for service line growth, operational efficiency, clinical quality and other initiatives.
 The operational implementation of strategy is beyond the board’s roles and responsibilities and is left to hospital execs.
 Managers whose job it is to implement tactics would ideally send regular updates to the board, keeping board members informed rather than deeply involved.

 Routinely getting reports helps board members monitor the health of their hospital.
 Board members should regularly assess key financial indicators for signs and symptoms of declining financial health.
 On the positive side, these indicators can also identify operational best practices that support strategic planning efforts, or perhaps guide them.

 Increasingly, boards are using technology to track performance indicators.
 Many hospitals have real-time quality dashboards or scorecards for easy access to indicators, and some platforms benchmark the hospital’s performance against similar hospitals.
 Education and awareness are both critical for optimal board performance.

 When the board identifies challenges beyond the skill-set of hospital leaders, organizations like CHC Consulting offer assistance.

 - Need help improving your hospital’s performance?
-Learn about CHC’s Operational Assessment, Revenue Cycle, Growth Strategy and Board Advisory Services.
+Learn about CHC’s Operational Assessment, Revenue Cycle, Strategic Vision and Board Advisory Services.

 - Size up your hospital and its specific needs.
 Take a free quiz.
 Does Your Hospital Operate Efficiently?